cassiozen/mithryn-ttrpg/players guide.md

 - **Rank 3:** Levels 6–8
 - **Rank 4:** Levels 9–10

-Each Rank sets the **maximum values** your character can reach in Abilities and Hit Points.

 ### Gaining a Level

+Whenever you gain a level, you can increase one of your abilitiy scores or your hit points.

+Note that each Rank sets the **maximum values** your character can reach in Abilities and Hit Points:

+- Ranks 1–2 → 10
+- Rank 3 → 12
+- Rank 4 → 14

-Whenever you gain a level, choose **one** of the following benefits:
+#### choose **one** of the following benefits:

 - **Increase an Ability by +1**
-  - Ability maximums by Rank:
+  - Limited by the Rank's maximum
-    - Rank 1 → 10
-    - Rank 2 → 12
-    - Rank 3 → 14
-    - Rank 4 → 16
   - Don’t forget to update that ability’s Target Number (TN = 20 − new score).

 - **Gain +1 Hit Point slot**
-  - Hit Point maximums by Rank:
+  - Limited by the Rank's maximum
-    - Ranks 1–2 → 10
-    - Rank 3 → 11
-    - Rank 4 → 12
   - Add an empty box to your HP track when this increases.

 ---